 The only vehicular route is now the OPW-owned Lime Avenue where vehicles are in contention with pedestrians, cyclists, and scooters.
 OPW is encouraging visitors to walk, cycle or use public transport when visiting Castletown House and Parklands.

-Locals are holding a peaceful protest at the Celbridge Gate whereby they prevent all but Blue Badge (Disabled Person's Parking Card) holders and essential services to park up in the village and walk to the house.
+Locals are holding a peaceful protest at the Celbridge Gate whereby they prevent all but Blue Badge (Disabled Person's Parking Card) holders and pre-agreed essential services from accessing Castletown House via Lime Avenue and ask all others to park up in the village and walk to the house.

 - This was threatened from the evening of Friday 15th September but deferred pending negotiations.
 Agreement was not reached so the closure came into effect on the evening of Friday 29th September.